 “I’d like to thank my family for loving me and taking care of me.
 And the rest of the world can kiss my everloving ass, because I’m innocent.”

 Welcome to Freaky Friday here on Lawyers & Liquor, where we crack open the crypt doors to discuss the supernatural, paranormal, unsettling, unbelievable, or just plain morbid aspects and stories from the practice of law.
 I’m you obese crypt keeper, the BOOzy Barrister, and we’re about to take another midnight stroll through the darkness to discuss this month’s macabre tale of an allegedly innocent man that went to his execution defiant…and took with him pretty much every lawyer, judge, and spectre of the legal system that sentenced him.
+If you need help defending yourself against a false claim, contact Brown, Bradshaw & Moffat to see how they can help you.

 So without further ado, huddle in around the campfire as we spin out the tale of the Curse of Johnny Frank Garrett.